surya8757/chat-app/realtime-chat-app/README.md

 # realtime-chat-app
-Realtime chat app using socket.io and vanilla JavaScrip
+Realtime chat app using socket.io and vanilla JavaScript